Federal Reserve Bank

 Interfaith Dialogue

-Young scholars explore interfaith dialogue.
-For this religion and ethics lesson, students examine the relationships among communities of faith as they design an interfaith association in their school community.
+Students explore interfaith dialogue.
+In this religion and ethics lesson plan, students examine the relationships among communities of faith as they design an interfaith association in their school community.

 Curated OER